Cafetier/TP1/README.md

 ## Ideas for website
 Boutique de chaussure
-nom du site : Adadis
 bootswatch theme : Quartz (https://bootswatch.com/quartz/)
+nom du site : Shoes pro shop (like bass pro shop) Promo
+- Buy 1 get one half
+- order 200 or more get a free tshirt

 ## What is left to do
 ### PHP